cdgco/coetools/README.md

 ### LDAP

-To use LDAP authentication, set `$authProvider` to `'ldap'` and configure the LDAP settings.
+To use LDAP authentication, set `$authProvider` to `ldap` and configure the LDAP settings.

 ```php
 $ldapSettings = array(